Divers recover crashed Indonesian plane's data recorder

 Anguished family members have been providing samples for DNA tests, and the National Police disaster victim identification unit said it has identified three more victims, including the co-pilot.

-Indonesia’s National Transportation Safety Committee said the U.S. National Transportation Safety Board will join in investigating the crash.

-The NTSC chairman, Soerjanto Tjahjono, ruled out a possible midair breakup after seeing the condition of the wreckage found by searchers.
+The chairman of Indonesia’s National Transportation Safety Committee, Soerjanto Tjahjono, ruled out a possible midair breakup after seeing the condition of the wreckage found by searchers.
 He said the jet was intact until it struck the water, concentrating the debris field, rather than spreading it out over a large area as would be seen with a midair event.

-As in many countries, the aviation industry in Indonesia has been badly hit by the coronavirus pandemic, with travel restrictions and sharp passenger declines.
-According to Transportation Ministry data, the 26-year-old jet didn’t fly for almost nine months last year, from March 23 to Dec.
+As in many countries, Indonesia's aviation industry has been badly hit by the pandemic, with travel restrictions and sharp declines in passengers.
+According to Transportation Ministry data, the jet didn’t fly from March 23 to Dec.
 19.

 The U.S. Federal Aviation Administration sent an airworthiness directive requiring operators of various Boeing 737 aircraft models, including the 737-500, to carry out engine checks before they can be flown again after being out of service, Director General of Air Transportation Novie Riyanto said in a statement.

 He said the plane was inspected on Dec.
-2, including checks for engine corrosion, and was declared airworthy by the ministry on Dec.
+2, including checks for engine corrosion, and was declared airworthy by the Transportation Ministry on Dec.
 14.

 The plane made an initial flight without passengers on Dec.
 19 and resumed commercial flights on Dec.
 22, according to ministry data.